jouellnyc/wpa-ent-mschapv2-bridge/README.md

 1 - Esp32s and Raspberry pi picos cannot access networks with WPA-Enterprise authentication.

 2 - Wifi "Monitor" on your desk.
-As an Authentication SRE, I find it a nice ice breaker, talking point:
+As an SRE/Staff Engineer, I find it a nice ice breaker, talking point:

 ![Pi Oled](images/pi-oled.png)